-- 5 Ensure that the network adapter drivers installed on each cluster node are the latest supported version. - 6 Configure the public and private network adapter interconnects in each node, and place the interconnects on separate IP subnetworks using static IP addresses.
-See "Configuring Windows Networking."
+5 Ensure that the network adapter drivers installed on each cluster node are the latest supported version.

-See the Dell PowerEdge Cluster FE550W/FE650W Systems Platform Guide for information on required drivers in your cluster configuration.
+- 6 Configure the public and private network adapter interconnects in each node, and place the interconnects on separate IP subnetworks using static IP addresses.
+See "Configuring Windows Networking" on page 52.
+See the Platform Guide for information on required drivers. - Shut down both nodes and connect each node to shared storage.
+See "Cabling Your Cluster Hardware" on page 23. - 8 If required, configure the storage software. - 9 Reboot node 1. - 10 From node 1, write the disk signature and then partition, format, and assign drive letters and volume labels to the hard drives in the storage system using the Windows Disk Management application.